Benalayanaim/Python-For-Data-Analytics/README.md

 # Working on Real Project with Python
-The objective to enhance skills in python for data analytics with pandas
+objective to enhance skills in python for data analytics with pandas